Fixation-related potentials reveal that confusing program code elicits a late frontal positivity: Introduction

-To uncover which neurocognitive mechanisms exactly are engaged in response to processing confusing program code, we conducted an FRP experiment involving $24$ participants.
+To uncover which neurocognitive mechanisms are engaged in response to processing confusing program code, we conducted an FRP experiment involving $24$ participants.
 We carefully adjusted the existing stimuli from previous work on atoms of confusion in code written in the Java programming language~\cite{Langhout2021} to optimize them for an FRP setup.
 In particular, each snippet was presented in a condition with and without an atom of confusion (across participants).
 Each pair of the snippet condition had a comparable number and length of code lines.
-Furthermore, to select suitable fixations for FRP analysis, we ensured that each snippet contained a single, clearly defined area of interest that contains either the atom of confusion (\emph{confusing snippets}) or an equivalent without atom (\emph{clean snippets}) (see Section~\ref{sec:methods}, for details).
-The experiment consisted of three blocks, as illustrated in Figure~\ref{fig:design}, in which we presented $24$ snippets (half confusing and half clean).
-We asked the participants to comprehend the snippets as fast and accurately as possible in order to be able to report the output.
+Furthermore, to select suitable fixations for FRP analysis, we ensured that each snippet contained a single, clearly defined area of interest that included either the atom of confusion (\emph{confusing snippets}) or an equivalent without an atom (\emph{clean snippets}) (see Section~\ref{sec:methods} for details).
+The experiment consisted of three blocks, as illustrated in Figure~\ref{fig:design}b, in which we presented $24$ snippets (half confusing and half clean).
+We asked the participants to comprehend the snippets as quickly and accurately as possible in order to report the output.
 During the experiment, we collected comprehension time, answer correctness, and subjective difficulty ratings to verify that our confusing snippets were generally more difficult to process on the behavioral level than clean snippets.
-We collected EEG and eye-tracking data to calculate FRPs by mapping fixations to the areas of interest within the code snippets.
-We took special care to identify and correct eye movements and muscular artifacts by means of an independent component analysis (see Section~\ref{sec:methods}, for further details).
+As illustrated in Figure~\ref{fig:design}a, we collected EEG and eye-tracking data.
+We used this data to calculate FRPs by mapping fixations to the areas of interest within the code snippets.
+We took special care to identify and correct eye movements and muscular artifacts by means of independent component analysis (see Section~\ref{sec:methods}, for further details).
 We synchronized the fixations with the EEG data stream to calculate FRPs.
 On the obtained FRPs, we tested for significant amplitude differences between confusing and clean code using pairwise cluster permutation tests.